helge-kraenz/reaxys-fabrication-dbdir-tools/README.md

 # Features

 * Wide spreadsheet support

 All different kind of spreadsheet formats supported.
 All kinds of spreadsheets which can be handled by Spreadsheet::Read can be read.

-* Two step approach for DBDIR spreadsheet handling First step converts XLS into dbdir.tab, tables.tab, units.tab.
+* Two step approach for DBDIR spreadsheet handling

+First step converts XLS into dbdir.tab, tables.tab, units.tab.
 Second step creates SQL command files from the 3 tab files.

 * Perl based

-  Perl based and portable.
+Perl based and therefore portable.

 * No static template files required

 * No hard coded stuff

 Exception: The spreadsheet is parsed positional.

 * Removal of LONG

 Replaced by CLOB/TEXT

 * Postgres support

 * Consistency check

 Spreadsheet is checked for consistency

 * CI/CD support

 Can be used by Jenkins

 * Meaningful error messages

 # Removed features

 * NST creation

 The NST creation is only done for the required "ERSTEINTRAG" fields.
 All other fields are ignored and won't be injected.

 # Todo

 * Tablespace support

 Tablespace names can be defined in Spreadsheet

 * Additional indexes
   * Unique Indexes